 Fold the smaller piece of cording in half.
 Find the center of the longer piece and tie a tight knot around the smaller piece near the fold.
 Use tape to mark the end of the left side of the long piece of cording.
 This will help you keep track of which way to tie the knots.

-Making Different Lengths
+Make Different Lengths (Optional)

 If you want to alter the length of your project, decide how long you want your cobra stitch piece to be, and then add about six inches.
 Next, double that and use that number as your measurement for the center of your project.
 Use that same number and multiply it by three to determine the length for your longer piece of cording.
 When in doubt, start with a longer piece because it's easier to trim any excess off at the end.